-(h) Affidavits and Declarations.
+(h) Declarations to be Attached to Concise Statement.
+Affidavits and Declarations.
 Affidavits or declarations setting forth facts and/or authenticating exhibits, as well as exhibits themselves, shall only be attached to the concise statement.
 Supplemental affidavits and declarations may only be submitted with leave of court.